mei-manzo/Backend-Server-Two/README.md

+Welcome!
 This is the second backend server for the Rules/Apps solution.
 You will need to run both in order to serve all the management data to the frontend client.
 Here is the link to the other server so you can download it and get started: https://github.com/mei-manzo/Backend-Server-One.

 Instructions: